Sikerdebaard/dutchcovid19data/README.md

 # dutchcovid19data
-Scraped covid-19 intensive care unit data from stichting-NVIC https://www.stichting-nice.nl/covid-19-op-de-ic.jsp
+Mirrored intensive care unit data from stichting-NVIC https://www.stichting-nice.nl/covid-19-op-de-ic.jsp

+You can find the data as json and excel-file in the data folder.
+Data is updated once an hour.